Paediatric multisystem inflammatory syndrome

 (PIMS-TS or PIMS)

-PIMS-TS is an illness thought to be caused by an earlier COVID-19 infection a few weeks before, which has provoked the immune system and triggered the inflammation.
+PIMS-TS (also known as multisystem inflammatory syndrome in children, or MIS-C) is an illness thought to be caused by an earlier COVID-19 infection a few weeks before, which has provoked the immune system and triggered the inflammation.

 This page explains what the condition is, how it is treated and how you are cared for after you go home.